-QUALITY INDICATOR 7: Contingencies Not observed Yes No 3.7.1 Is there an up-to-date suite of contingency plans that are readily available to all staff and are tested annually? x 3.7.2 Do any plans include how to manage any major or minor incidents of disorder including plans for evacuation, high levels of sickness or absence amongst staff? x 3.7.3 Is there a back-up facility in place to ensure any data held on IT systems can be retrieved? х
+QUALITY INDICATOR 7: Contingencies Not observed Yes No 3.7.1 Is there an up-to-date suite of contingency plans that are readily available to all staff and are tested annually?
+X 3.7.2 Do any plans include how to manage any major or minor incidents of disorder including plans for evacuation, high levels of sickness or absence amongst staff?
+X 3.7.3 Is there a back-up facility in place to ensure any data held on IT systems can be retrieved?
+X In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are X